 For any other area, custom fields can be accessed in the Extended tab of the edit dialog.

-Note that the content of custom fields can also be changed using the REST API.
+Note: The content of custom fields can also be changed using the REST API.

 Custom fields in profiles